United Kingdom by-election records: Pre-1945

 John Wilkes won the 1757 Aylesbury by-election, and was then elected in the Middlesex by-elections of February, March and April 1769, on each occasion being subsequently expelled from the House of Commons.

+Charles Bradlaugh was elected in the 1880 general election to Northampton and then won by-elections in 1881, 1882 and 1884 to the same seat, having been removed or resigned from the Commons in an argument over his atheism and refusal to take the Oath.